mswjs/http-middleware/README.md

 ### `createServer(handlers: RequestHandler[])`

-Creates a new Express middleware you can add to an existing Express server that will respond to any request that you have mocked in your mock handlers.
+Creates a new Express server that will respond to any request that you have mocked in your mock handlers.

 ```ts
 import { createServer } from '@mswjs/http-middleware'